 - 1 teaspoon cinnamon

 - 1/2 teaspoon salt

 - 3 heaped tablespoons tahini

 - 1/2 cup organic icing sugar or 1/3 cup rapadura sugar

 - 2 teaspoons orange blossom water or 1 1/2 teaspoons orange zest

 Preheat the oven to 180c.
 Grease or line a cake tin and set aside.

-In a separate bowl, combine the oil and palm sugar or sweetener of choice and beat till combined.
-Add the eggs one at a time till combined (*or your chia egg mixutre).
+In a separate bowl, combine the oil and sugar and beat till combined.
+Add the eggs one at a time till combined (*or your chia egg mixture).
 Add the dry flour mix and the mashed pumpkin and beat until smooth.

 Pour the batter into your prepared tin.
 Bake for 40 minutes or until a toothpick inserted into the middle comes out clean.
 Place the cake tin on a cooling rack and allow to cool for 10 minutes before inverting the cake out of the tin onto the rack to cool completely.

 For the frosting, combine the tahini, icing sugar or rapadura sugar and orange blossom or orange zest in a bowl to form a smooth paste.
 Once the cake is cool, pour the frosting over the cake allowing it to dribble down the sides.